safl/yace/docs/source/idl/files.rst

 The key ``meta`` is a *special key* described in greater detail in the :py:class:`yace.idl.idl.Meta`.

-The remainder of a ``yim`` document consists of lists under keys with arbitrary names.
-These other top-level keys have no special meaning / signifinance, they are there to serve as a means to organize the document.
-Conceptually, seciton-headers for the YAML-document.
+The remainder of a **yace** file consists of entities, under a key.
+These top-level keys have no special meaning / signifinance, they are there to serve as a means to organize the document.
+Conceptually, see all the top-level keys as "section-headers" in the document.

 .. literalinclude:: ../../../models/example.yaml
    :language: yaml
    :lines: 1-

-.. _idl-yaml-entities:
+.. _sec-idl-files-entities:

 Entities
 --------